SoftUni-Internal/interactive-content/EN/03-Conditional-Statements-Advanced/07-Homework.md

 # Description
 Create a program, which determiens if the **given numbers** are sorted:

-* You receive 3 floating-point numbers
+* You will receive 3 floating-point numbers
 * Print "**Ascending**" if the numbers are in ascending order
 * Print "**Descending**" if the numbers are in descending order
 * Print "**Not sorted**" in any other case